-Well, here is one great solution for you.
+Well, here is your answer.
 Following is a simply great combination of some of my favorite flavors – sun-dried tomatoes, feta, and chicken.
-If you are lacking any of these ingredients, just look at my “throw it together with whatever you've got” method in Super Fast “Pasta~Your Way, for some great ideas for substitutions that you can mix and match for a great dish.
+If you are lacking any of these ingredients in this chicken pasta salad, you can easily make substitutes.

 Either way, you've got a family-pleasing, easy dinner solution.

 My whole family loved this version so much that they begged for it again right when it was done.
 Kitchen work – cooking, cleaning, and doing it all over and over again gets tedious.
 So when I make something healthy and my family loves it, it really helps me to have satisfaction knowing that they've been blessed by my efforts :-).

 For pasta, I used organic brown rice & quinoa fusilli from Trader Joe's.
 Organic tinkyada is also a great gluten-free choice.